angellgunn/alternate-silversurfer/content/b-o-c.md

-:   *(x)* The genetic and nervous systems are said to code information
+> *(x)* The genetic and nervous systems are said to code information
     about the environment and to represent it in their functional organization.
-This is untenable; the genetic and nervous systems code processes that specify series of transformations from initial states, which can be decoded only through their actual implementation, not *descriptions* that the observer makes of an environment which lies exclusively in *his* cognitive domain \[Cf.
+This is untenable; the genetic and nervous systems code processes that specify series of transformations from initial states, which can be decoded only through their actual implementation, not *descriptions* that the observer makes of an environment which lies exclusively in *his* cognitive domain [Cf.
-    Bernal, 1965\].
+    Bernal, 1965].
 The following is an illustration of the problem:

-    Let us suppose that we want to build two houses.
-For such a purpose we hire two groups of thirteen workers each.
+> Let us suppose that we want to build two houses.
+For such a purpose
+    we hire two groups of thirteen workers each.
 We name one of the workers of the first group as the group leader and give him a book which contains all the plans of the house showing in a standard way